I'm a mortgage prisoner – what can I do?

 Here are the criteria lenders typically use to decide whether they will accept your mortgage application (it varies from lender to lender, but some of it is the same everywhere because it's set by the regulator):

-A handful of lenders have officially announced that they will have products to help mortgage prisoners.
-Other lenders may also offer deals to mortgage prisoners, but on a more "ad hoc" basis.
-A broker can help you identify which lender might be the best fit for you.
+The lenders in the table below have officially announced that they'll have products to help mortgage prisoners, so make sure to ask your broker about them.
+Other lenders may also offer deals to mortgage prisoners, but on a more "ad hoc" basis - and this would be where the broker's expert knowledge would come in.

 |Lender||Rate||Only available via a broker||Max LTV|